Getting ready to bring your puppy home:

 All breeding pairs are carefully selected and their backgrounds researched to compliment each other.

-On the puppies 3rd day of age we will begin Neurological Stimulation.
+On the puppies 3rd day of age I will begin Neurological Stimulation.

-As soon as the pups are out of the whelping box we will begin potty pad training.
+As soon as the pups are out of the whelping box I will begin potty pad training.
 They will get individual attention everyday of their lives with us.

 Remember, Your diet and your Sibes diet are 2 very different things!!!!
 They NEED more!
 More Protein (BEEF, CHICKEN), more fat, MORE.

-Once they leave our home for yours, it is up to you to continue training and to add the knowledge (via obedience classes or your own training) that your puppy will require to continue to be the best he/she can be.
-It is also up to you to provide the veterinary care and to follow the schedule that is included in your Puppy Pack.
+Once they leave my home for yours, it is up to you to continue training and to add the knowledge (via obedience classes or your own training) that your puppy will require to continue to be the best he/she can be.
+It is also up to you to provide veterinary care and to follow the schedule of vaccines that is included in your Puppy Pack.

-The devotion we have to our puppies does not end when they leave our care.
-We will be here to answer any and all questions you may have for the lifetime of your Siberian Husky.
+The devotion I have to my puppies does not end when they leave my care.
+I will be here to answer any and all questions you may have for the lifetime of your Siberian Husky.

-All potential new owners are REQUIRED to fill out our puppy application.
+All potential new owners are REQUIRED to fill out the puppy application.
 When/if the application is approved, and you choose which litter or pup you are interested in and you have sent your deposit/full payment, you will be REQUIRED to sign a puppy purchase contract (which will be either emailed or snail mailed to you).
-If the puppy purchase contract is not received back to us within one ( 1 ) week we will reserve the right to allow the puppy to be purchased by the next approved applicant, with no compensation of any kind to the original depositor.
+If the puppy purchase contract is not received back to me within one ( 1 ) week, I will reserve the right to allow the puppy to be purchased by the next approved applicant, with no compensation of any kind to the original depositor.

 An application does not guarantee you a puppy.